What is a “nest sweep”? Here’s how we protect our migratory birds.

 When an osprey nest was spotted on a power pole in Kelowna, the environment and operations teams worked together to safely relocate the nest onto a dedicated nesting platform.

 Continuing to work together

 We’ve always taken our role in protecting the environment seriously – from reducing greenhouse gas emissions, to protecting wildlife habitats around our operations.
 Our environment and operations teams continue to work together to develop new tools and resources to help protect migratory bird species and their nests.
-Together, we can work to ensure that these beautiful bird species continue to thrive one nest sweep at a time.
+Read how a young bird watcher helped an osprey family after losing its nest during a storm.
+It’s another example of how we work together to help protect this beautiful bird species.